grafana/pyroscope/examples/java-jfr/rideshare/README.md

 ![2_java_second_slide-01-01](https://user-images.githubusercontent.com/23323466/173279046-1e67bf51-640c-45b8-9e9a-4db0db1c6709.jpg)

-## Comparing Two Tag Sets
+## Comparing Two Tag Sets with FlameQL
-Using Pyroscope's "comparison view" we can actually select two different sets of tags to compare the resulting flamegraphs.
+Using Pyroscope's "comparison view" we can actually select two different sets of tags using Pyroscope's prometheus-inspired query language [FlameQL](https://pyroscope.io/docs/flameql/) to compare the resulting flamegraphs.
 The pink section on the left timeline contains all data where to region is **not equal to** eu-north
 ```
 REGION != "eu-north"
 ```